alberttheprince/rpemotes-reborn/README.md

 <img src="screenshots/customanims.png" width="550">

----

 # Credits 🤝

 **All** custom animations and props were added with permission from the creators.

-All animation creators have ***specifically*** asked that their content remains free and that the RPEmotes team and community do not try to profit from them, claim them as their own, or reupload them anywhere else.
+All animation creators have ***specifically*** asked that their content remain free and that the RPEmotes team and community do not try to profit from them, claim them as their own, or reupload them anywhere else.

-**A huge the following people for their amazing contributions to the menu:**
+**A huge thank you the following people for their amazing contributions to the menu:**
-- the community for using RP Emotes!
+- the FiveM community for using RP Emotes!
 - [enzo2991](https://github.com/enzo2991) for creating the ped preview functionality
+- [The Popcorn RP community](https://discord.gg/popcornroleplay) for putting up with all my emote menu testing and troubleshooting issues with me
 - [DerDevHD](https://forum.cfx.re/t/fixed-remove-prop-after-scenario-animation/5002332/8) for the insight on deleting scenario props.
 - [Kibook](https://github.com/kibook) for the addition of the Animal Emotes sub-menu
 - [AvaN0x](https://github.com/AvaN0x) for reformatting and assisting with code, additional features, and figuring out shared particle effects